Phil-Grim/london_properties_analysis/reproduce.md

 Copy the output, and within Google Cloud's Navigation Menu navigate to Compute > Compute Engine > Settings > Metadata.
 Here, navigate to the "SSH KEYS" tab, select "Edit" at the top and click "ADD ITEM" and paste the public key into the text box.

-Go to your VM and start it (Navigation Menu > Compute Engine > VM Instances > select the 3 dots to the right of your VM instance > select Start/Resume) - once it's started, copy the external IP that is generated - this will be added to the `config` file below.
+Go to your VM and start it (Navigation Menu > Compute Engine > VM Instances > select the 3 dots to the right of your VM instance > select Start/Resume). oOnce it's started, copy the external IP that is generated - this will be added to the `config` file below.

 Create a `config` file under your .ssh directory with the following: